ocaml/opam/doc/pages/Manual.md

   that are copied over the root of the source tree of the given package before it gets used.
 - `/cache/`: cached package files, by checksum.
-Note that the cache location is configured in the [repo](#repofield-archive-mirrors) file, this is only where `opam-admin make` puts it by default.
+Note that the cache location is configured in the [repo](#repofield-archive-mirrors) file, this name is only where `opam admin cache` puts it by default.
 - `/archives/`: this is no longer used by opam automatically, but is the canonical place where you should place your package archives if you want to serve them from the repository server directly.
 The URLs of the packages will have to be set accordingly.
 - `/index.tar.gz`: archive containing the whole repository contents (except the cache), needed when serving over HTTP.
-It can be generated using `opam-admin make --index`.
+It can be generated using `opam admin index`.

 <span class="opam">opam</span> repositories can be accessed using local or
 remote (ssh) paths, HTTP URLs, or one of the supported version control systems